KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 The other lights are contained in nodes thus can be transformed.

-A conforming implementation of this extension must be able to load light data defined in the asset, but it is not obligated to render the asset using those lights.
+A conforming implementation of this extension must be able to load light data defined in the asset and has to render the assets using those lights.

 ### Defining Lights